skmgoldin/dead-mans-switch/README.md

 ## Deploy

+Use the config file at `conf/config.json` to specify the owner, beneficiary and heartbeat period for the dead man's switch.

 Deploying to a network other than the testRPC requires a `secrets.json` file with a mnemonic whose account on the `m/44'/60'/0'/0` path is funded with Ether for the network being deployed to.

 The `secrets.json` file should be in the following form: